A day trip from Venice to Milan in Italy is entirely possible, very enjoyable, and a rather cool thing to do.

 More Helpful Lombardy Info for You

-Lombardy: Best Cities and Towns, Milan to Verona, Milan to Venice, Milan to Lake Garda
+Lombardy: Best Cities and Towns, Verona to Milan, Milan to Verona, Milan to Venice, Milan to Lake Garda

 Lake Garda: Best Towns, Nearest Airports, Travel Options, Lake Garda with Kids, 10 Beautiful Castles